DemocracyClub/aggregator-api/docs/new-development-deployment.md

 ### Manual steps

 There are a couple of manual infra-related steps to perform, which don't make sense to include in the deployment automation.
-These only need to be performed once per development environment, and the ongoing cost of leaving this per-environment infra in place is minimal.
+These only need to be performed once per development deployment, and the ongoing cost of leaving this per-deployment infra in place is minimal.

 #### Create a domain

-For technical reasons around dev/prod environment parity when the app is be presented over the FQDN `a.b.c.d` the domain `a.b.c.d` needs to be created and delegated correctly from `b.c.d` (or a parent domain).
-If you feel this sounds subtly wrong, you're correct; it is, however, the easiest way to keep all environments' setups the same, whilst allowing DC to manage its top-level domains separately from any one product.
+For technical reasons around dev/prod environment parity when the app is be presented over the FQDN `a.b.c.d`, the **matching** domain `a.b.c.d` needs to be created and delegated correctly from `b.c.d` (or a parent domain).
+If you feel this sounds subtly wrong, you're correct!
+It is, however, the easiest way to keep all environments' setups the same, whilst allowing DC to manage its top-level domains separately from any one product.
 It's a trade off; the cost of which is $6/year/environment (AWS prices are currently $0.50/month/domain) and the manual steps you have to perform, right now.
 Don't worry: they're painless and quick!

 Sign in to AWS as a user who can create domains in Route53.
 Once logged in go to [the Route53 UI](https://console.aws.amazon.com/route53/home#hosted-zones:).
 Revert to the "old" user interface if the "new" one loads; the "new" one is a horrendous blight and should be avoided as long as the option is there to revert.